tjweisman/anosov_check/README.md

 # Checking the straight-and-spaced condition for Anosov representations

-This repository provides an example implementation of an algorithm for checking if a representation of a surface group in SL(n, R) is Anosov, described by [Max Riestenberg](https://sites.google.com/view/max-riestenberg/) in [arXiv link here].
+This repository provides an example implementation of an algorithm for checking if a representation of a surface group in SL(n, R) is Anosov, described by [Max Riestenberg](https://sites.google.com/view/max-riestenberg/) in [[R](https://arxiv.org/abs/2409.08015)].

 This code has been tested on Linux machines, and the instructions below assume that you are working in a Unix-like environment.
 Contact [Teddy Weisman](https://public.websites.umich.edu/~tjwei/) at [tjwei@umich.edu](mailto:tjwei@umich.edu) if you need assistance.